IJCAI2021supplementary/PoseGTAC/README.md

 <p align="center"><img src="imgs/MPII.png" width="40%" alt="" /></p>

-For MPI-INF-3DHP dataset, we train our PoseGTAC model with Human3.6M data without post-process of fine-tune or retrain.
+For MPI-INF-3DHP dataset, we train our model with Human3.6M data without post-process of fine-tune or retrain.
 Table 3 shows the evaluation results using PCK and AUC.